johnnycyberseed/ibm-zk/pages/IMS TM.md

 		- e.g. query system status
 		-
 	- APPC — for synchronous processing
+-
 - Message processing
+	- outside systems send messages
+		- by API
+		- by TCP/IP
+			- is IMS Connect
 	- message is received by [[IMS TM/OTMA]]
 	- it hands the message to the [[IMS TM/Queue Manager]]
 	- the [[IMS TM/Scheduler]] services that queue